 Why does Trump constantly refer to certain US media outlets as ‘fake news’?

-Associate Professor Joseph Fernandez from Curtin’s School of Media, Culture and Creative Arts says Trump exploits the term ‘fake news’ as a political device to delegitimise media outlets and journalists who disagree with him.
+Associate Professor Joseph Fernandez from Curtin’s School of Media, Creative Arts and Social Inquiry says Trump exploits the term ‘fake news’ as a political device to delegitimise media outlets and journalists who disagree with him.

 Trump’s claims about fake news started during the 2016 presidential election campaign and continued in 2017.
 His first attack on the media began on his first full day in office when he unleashed his fury at the news media for deliberately understating the size of his inauguration crowd.